JulsLin/term_project_2520/breakdownOfWork.md

 I worked on the following tasks:
 1. <reminder_controller.js implement delete and update> - This task is responsible for the ability for users to delete and update their reminders

-Second Sprint
-Julianna Lin
-I worked on the following tasks:
-1. <database.js implement passport starter code> - This task is responsible for implementing the code properly to work with the reminder project